goodluckcwl/Sphereface-model/README.md

 # Sphereface-model
 This is the pre-trained model of SphereFace : Deep Hypersphere Embedding for Face Recognition.
-This model is trained on Webface and the accuracy on LFW is **99.18%**.
+This model is trained on CASIA-Webface and the accuracy on LFW is **99.18%**.
 - Training on Webface with the default setting only got an accuracy of 98.5%， which is much lower than the paper claimed(**~99.26%**).
 - Fixed lambda = 5, kept on training, and got an accuracy of 98.8%.
 - Decreased the lambda.
 Final accuracy is 99.18%.